|

 archive), "advanced options" tab.

-A form of solid compression is used in compressed
+A form of solid compression is used in compressed TAR

 files (TAR.GZ, TAR.BR, TAR.BZ2,